mitmath/18336/README.md

 ### Problem Set 1: Fast Fourier Transforms.
 Due on Canvas by midnight on Thursday 09/17/2020.

+### Problem Set 2: Fourier and Finite Difference Helmholtz Solvers.
+Due on Canvas by midnight on Tuesday 10/06/2020.

 ## Final Projects

 ## Lecture Material and Summaries